Khairul Amri

-Mohammad Khairul Amri bin Mohammad Kamal (born 14 March 1985) is a Singaporean footballer who plays as a forward for Tanjong Pagar United in the Singapore Premier League.
-He is known for his pace, sharp dribbling skills and a powerful shot with either foot.
+Mohammad Khairul Amri bin Mohammad Kamal (born 14 March 1985) is a Singaporean former footballer who plays as a striker or winger.
+He is known for his pace, sharp dribbling skills and his powerful shot with either foot.
 He was named the first ever Lions' Player of the Year for his performance in the 2006 S.League season on 4 January 2007.
+He is the older brother of Khairul Nizam who was a former footballer who played as a winger or striker for Singapore Premier League club Tanjong Pagar United F.C.

 Club career

 Young Lions

 Along with Baihakki Khaizan, Shahril Ishak and Hassan Sunny, Khairul Amri was in the pioneer batch of the National Football Academy graduates in 2000.

 Khairul Amri had begun his professional footballing career at S.League club Young Lions in 2004.

 The 2006 S.League season was a breakthrough season for the youngster, scoring more than 20 goals in all competitions, including a 4-bagger in a FA Cup Malaysia match.
 Khairul Amri was amongst the top scorers in the 2006 season of the S.League and many of his goals have come from free kicks.
 He went on to captain the Young Lions team in 2007 after then-captain Baihakki Khaizan left to join Geylang International.

-In total, he scored 54 goals in 114 appearances before leaving the club.
+In total, he scored 34 goals in 56 appearances before leaving the club.